 The Constitution further specifies that "member school representatives at the ensuing Annual Meeting (or a special emergency meeting) of this Association shall vote on the proposed amendment(s).
 If the majority of schools vote in favor of the proposed amendment(s), it shall become effective no later than the next following issue of the BULLETIN, the official publication of this Association."

 If a proposed amendment develops at the Annual Meeting by a majority vote of schools represented, action to add it to the Constitution, Bylaws and Rules of Eligibility cannot be taken until the next Annual Meeting or, if the membership decrees, at a special emergency Annual Meeting.
 This procedure protects the rights of non-represented schools which would not have had prior knowledge of such a proposal.

-Voting: All votes will be by written ballot.
-Color-coded ballots are included in each delegate's packet.
-Voting delegates have been appointed to serve as tellers, and they, with the help of the WIAA staff, will conduct the vote count.
+All votes will be cast by electronic ballot.
+Voting delegates have been appointed to assist the WIAA staff, to verify the vote count.